Aedes Aegypti Life Cycle

 Aedes Aegypti life-cycle is complex with dramatic changes in shape, function, and habitat.
 Female mosquitoes lay their eggs on the inner, wet walls of containers with water.

 How long does it take for mosquito eggs to become adults?

-The eggs of aedes mosquito can lie dormant in dry conditions for up to about nine months, after which they can hatch if exposed to favorable conditions, i.e. water and food.
+The eggs of Aedes mosquito can lie dormant in dry conditions for up to about nine months, after which they can hatch if exposed to favourable conditions, i.e. water and food.

 Aedes mosquito life cycle begins with the larvae hatching when water inundates the eggs as a product of rains or the addition of water by people.
 In the following days, the larvae will feed on microorganisms and particulate organic matter, shedding their skins three times to be able to nurture from first to fourth instars.

 Pupae do not feed; they just change in form until the body of the adult, flying mosquito is formed.
 Then, the newly formed adult emerges from the water after breaking the pupal skin.
 The total Aedes aegypti life cycle lasts 8-10 days at room temperature, depending on the level of feeding.

 How long does the Aedes aegypti or dengue mosquito (dengue Machar) live?

 The adult Aedes Aegypti life cycle can range from two weeks to a month depending on ecological conditions.

 Male mosquitoes are slightly smaller in size compared to female mosquitoes and the female mosquitoes feed on blood because the protein in the blood helps them develop the eggs.
 Mosquitoes are attracted to heat and lactic acid and tend to bite people who have just exercised, bigger people attract mosquitoes more because they produce higher carbon dioxide & lactic acid.
 Female dengue mosquito lays about 30 – 300 eggs at one time